prantlf/docker-lowjs/README.md

 [This image] is supposed to run JavaScript applications written for [Low.js], which supports a subset of [Node.js] API with much less footprint.
 For example, Node.js 14.3.0 needs 120 MB and Low.js 1.5.1 needs 6 MB on the disk.
 The price is a [limited API] and a JavaScript engine without JIT ([Duktape]).
 This image is built automatically on the top of the tag `latest` from the [Alpine repository], so that it is always based on the latest [Alpine Linux].
 [Low.js] has to be updated from time to time by editing the Dockerfile and triggering a new build manually.

+If you have trouble pulling the image from the Docker's default hub.docker.com, try gitlab.com, where [this project] is primarily maintained: `registry.gitlab.com/prantlf/docker-lowjs`.

 ## Tags

 - [`latest`]